 We set $\rho = 1.09$ g/cm$^{3}$ and $\mu =$ 3.9 centipoise.
-The vessel was placed into a $17.28 \times 11.52 \times 8.64$ cm box, which corresponds to $384 \times 256 \times 192$ points.
+The vessel was placed into a $9.36 \times 6.48 \times 5.76$ cm box, which corresponds to $208 \times 144 \times 128$ points.
 No local mesh refinement is used, which facilitates post-processing the velocity field (Section \ref{post_processing}).
 The valve was placed at the origin with its axis aligned with the $x$ direction.
 The minimum height of the leaflet attachment is placed at -0.2 cm, just below the origin.
 Open-boundary stabilization was applied at the inlets and outlets \cite{CNM:CNM2918}.
 Outside of the inlet and outlets, on faces that include the inlet and outlets, we prescribed no slip boundary conditions.
 On the remaining three faces, we prescribed zero pressure boundary conditions.
 No contact forces were needed, as the IB method automatically prevents contact between structures via the interaction equations and continuity of the velocity field \cite{doi:10.1137/070699780}.